Caitríona Balfe

-Caitríona Mary Balfe (/kəˈtriːnə ˈbælf/; born 4 October 1979) is an Irish actress and former model.
+Caitríona Mary Balfe (/kəˈtriːnə ˈbælf/ kuh-TREE-nuh BALF; born 4 October 1979) is an Irish actress and former model.
 She began her career as a fashion model in Paris at age 18, working with fashion houses such as Chanel and Louis Vuitton, before transitioning to acting a decade later.
 Balfe gained early recognition with roles in The Beauty Inside (2012) and H+: The Digital Series (2012–2013), along with appearances in films like Super 8 (2011), Now You See Me (2013), and Escape Plan (2013).
-Her breakout role was as Claire Fraser in Outlander (2014–), for which she has been nominated for four Golden Globe Awards.
+Her breakout role was as Claire Fraser in Outlander (2014–2026), for which she has been nominated for four Golden Globe Awards.

 Balfe's notable film credits include Money Monster (2016), Ford v Ferrari (2019), and Belfast (2021).
 For her performance in Belfast, she received nominations for a Golden Globe, a Screen Actors Guild Award, and a BAFTA for Best Supporting Actress.

 Early life

-Balfe was born in Dublin and grew up outside the village of Tydavnet in County Monaghan.
+Caitriona Mary Balfe was born on 4 October 1979 in Dublin, and grew up outside the village of Tydavnet in County Monaghan.
 She is the fourth of five children although her parents subsequently adopted a further two children.
 Her father was a Garda sergeant.
 She went to Dublin Institute of Technology to study drama, before being spotted by a model scout.